infinit/memo/README.md

 The memo project combines a value store (where you manipulate blocks and addresses) and a key-value store (where you manipulate arbitrary data and arbitrary keys).

-`memo` is supported by the Docker's Infinit team and is the backend of the Infinit Storage Platform project.
+`memo` is supported by Docker and is used as backend by the Infinit Storage Platform project.

 ## What is the difference between the value store and the key-value store